manziEric/phonebook/README.md

 machine.

 1. Go to the server folder in this project and create a .env file.
-2. Put in the .env file the following command
+2. Put in the .env file the following command:

 ```
 MONGODB_LOCALHOST=mongodb://localhost/